epics-base/ci-scripts/README.md

 ## Debugging

-Setting `VV=1` in your `.travis.yml` configuration for a specific job will run the job with high verbosity, printing every command as it is being executed and switching the dependency builds to higher verbosity.
+Setting `VV=1` in your service configuration (e.g., `.travis.yml`) for a specific job will run the job with high verbosity, printing every command as it is being executed and switching the dependency builds to higher verbosity.

 For local debugging, you may set `CACHEDIR` to change the location for the dependency builds. [default is `$HOME/.cache`]